git-pull/tao-of-tmux/manuscript/10-scripting.md

 {language=shell, line-numbers=off}
     $ tmux attach -t mys

-Collisions to patterns also have a limitation, if there is a `mysession` and `mysession2` session, means `mys` would match both.
-To target either session, the full target name must be specific.
+Matching of targets can fail if a pattern matches more than one target.
+If 2 sessions existed, named `mysession` and `mysession2`, the above command would fail.
+To target either session, the complete target name must be specified.

 ## Targets {#targets}